 Spaces reserved for charging.
 It’s the law!

-Since May 18th, 2018, article 388.1 of the Highway Safety Code stipulates that «Only electric road vehicles and plug-in hybrid road vehicles may stop in a space reserved for recharging electric vehicles [...] when they are plugged into a charging station».
-Offenders will be fined $100 to $200.
+Since May 18th, 2018, article 388.1 of the Highway Safety Code stipulates that «Only electric road vehicles and plug-in hybrid road vehicles may stop in a space reserved for recharging electric vehicles [...] if they are plugged into a charging station».

-It is not necessary to stay near the vehicle while charging.
-The EV Driver notes the estimated end of charge time indicated by the car or in the terminal application, to be sure to return before the end.
+There is no need to stay near the vehicle while charging.
+The EV driver takes note of the estimated time of completion of the charge indicated by the car or using the charging station’s app, and makes sure to return before the end.

 Recommendation: 80% maximum at a DCFC

-At DC fast charging stations (DCFC), it is recommended to stop charging once battery level is around 80%, as the charging speed decreases when approaching this point.
+At DC fast charging stations (DCFC), it is recommended to stop charging once the battery level is at around 80% since the charging speed decreases when approaching this point.

-As it is billed by the minute, it becomes more and more expensive above 80%.
+Since public charging is billed by the minute, it becomes increasingly expensive beyond 80%.